Amendments to Dog Control Orders

 All dogs must be kept under control at all times to minimise the risk of accidents.
 An Order is in place requiring that on certain specified land dogs should be on a lead at all times.
 This Order applies to all footpaths and verges adjacent to carriageways within the Leeds City Council district.
 This is to prevent dogs running into the road which can cause traffic accidents.
 We have a range of powers to take action against irresponsible dog owners.
 These are known as Dog Control Orders, failure to comply with any of the orders will result in penalties as mentioned.
 Further explanation of these orders are given in the responsible dog ownership leaflet.
 Also, the Dog Control Orders land schedule, lists names of sites where the orders apply (see documents area on this page).

 You can report dog fouling in Leeds to our Environmental Action Service by telephone 0113 222 4406 or email us using the contact us area on this page providing your details and location of the waste.

 It is an offence for a dog to be in a public place without a collar and tag with the owners name and address on it - this includes when a person is in charge of the dog.
 If your dog does not have a collar and tag you can be prosecuted and a fined up to £5,000.

 An unattended dog in a public place is a stray dog.

 To report a lost, stray or found dog ring 0113 222 4406 - Monday to Friday and 8am to 6pm.
 You can leave a message after this time but it will not be processed until the next working day.

 Dog wardens collect stray dogs and take them to kennels (see pdf list in documents area).

 Found dogs will be kept by the council for 7 days and then, if not collected they will become the responsibility of the kennels.

 This service does not operate on a weekend or Bank Holidays

-Outside these times you can take a found dog to the kennels – see downloads below for details
+Outside these times you can take a found dog to the kennels – see documents area for details.

 The wardens try to reunite dogs and owners as soon as possible.